 The bedroom leads directly from the living area into an ensuite twin room .
 The ensuite bathroom can be accessed directly from both the living area and the bedroom.

-Leading from the kitchen are patio doors which take you to your own private patio via steps and a gentle slope.
+Leading from the kitchen are patio doors which take you to your own private patio via steps and a gentle slope where you will find garden furniture and your own exclusive hot tub.
 This patio can be linked with the neighboring cottage, Kocha, giving two couple a chance to holiday together, yet retain their own privacy.

-In the centre of the courtyard is a large communal gazebo, BBQ, and Hot Tub.
+In the centre of the courtyard is a large communal gazebo and gas BBQ.

 We have 1 bedroom, 2 bedroom, 3 bedroom and 4 bedroom cottages available to rent throughout the year.